 Wage negotiations need not only be a discussion on how big an increase an employer is willing to grant its employees.
 Such negotiations present the ideal platform for employers who require the consent of employees to effect various changes to the workplace or terms and conditions of employment.
 There now also a need to insert a clause into the contract of employees whereby they consent to the use of their personal information, as required by the new Protection of Personal Information Act, so why not include this as a quid pro quo when tabling management’s demands at this year’s wage negotiations.
 Similarly, this is an ideal platform to introduce new or amended employment contracts.
 Employees may be more amenable to give up some archaic benefits when faced with the prospect of a decent salary increase.

 7. Manage performing and under-performing staff

-One of the difficulties occasioned by non-performing staff is that managing their performance take a significant amount of their manager’s time and energy.
-The loser in that equation is often the good performer.
+One of the difficulties occasioned by non-performing staff is that managing their performance takes a significant amount of their manager’s time and energy.
+The loser in this equation is often the good performer.
 Managers tend to neglect those who do well as they are considered to require much less assistance or intervention.
 Whilst it may be true that star employees can generally manage themselves well, care should be taken that these employees do not feel neglected or under-appreciated.
 Spending an inordinate amount of time with the poor performers whilst the good performers struggle to get a slot in the manager’s diary sends out a terrible message.
-However, not addressing poor performers is an evil worse evil.
+However, not addressing poor performers is an even worse evil.
 Nothing destroys the morale of a good team quicker than a manager that allows a delinquent employee to carry on unabated whilst the rest of the team are slaving to the grind to meet the deadlines or goals.
 Poor performers should be placed on terms, clearly advised where they are falling short and then afforded a reasonable opportunity to meet the required standard.
-If they fail to do so, they should be exited from the team.
+If they fail to do so, they should be removed from the team.

 8. Allocate sufficient resources to HR processes